 The subsequent pages describe the account creation process for each type of account in more detail.

-Request to Establish/Modify a State Operating Account
+Checklist - Request to Establish/Modify a State Operating Account

 State Operating Accounts are unrestricted state-supported accounts other than Ledger 2 Maryland Industrial Partnerships (1) (MIPS Ledger 2) (accounts that begin with 292) or Cost Shares(2) (accounts that begin with 22 or 23).
 When requesting a new state operating account, please complete this document and ensure it gets forwarded to Budget and Fiscal Analysis (BFA) by attaching to the KFS account create or modification document.
 Please add the College/Divisional Business Officer as an ad-hoc approver to the request.
 BFA will not create or modify the account unless the CBO’s/DBO’s approval or his/her designee’s approval is obtained first.